 The shiny marble table mirroring the impressive floral display is suddenly hidden, groaning with golden-framed glass boxes containing a whole range of biscuits, petits fours and cakes from yesteryear (les biscuits d’Antan).

 Marcel Proust looks on wide-eyed, swooning over his childhood favourite sweet treats on overflowing tiered plates.
-He no doubt would have loved what’s to come from the talented head pastry chef, François Perret.
+He, no doubt, would have loved what’s to come from talented head pastry chef, François Perret, who says:

 “It is a journey through the flavors of my childhood memories which I grew up with and which developed by taste buds.”